jegentile/ng-chrome-cast-channels/README.md

 # ng-chrome-cast-channels

-This AngularJS module simplifies the Chrome Cast API by providing sender and receiver services.
+This AngularJS module simplifies the Chrome Cast API by providing sender and receiver services for simple data transfer from the Chrome API.

 ## Before we get started ...